shanecoen/code-institute-portfolio-1/README.md

 ### Website Responsiveness:

 This website has been tested at every single stage to ensure that is responded correctly to every device type and size i.e. desktop, tablet and mobile.
 Some of the device types used for testing included; lenovo IdeaPad 100 Laptop, Samsung Galaxy 7 inch tablet, Amazon Fire 6 inch tablet, Apple iPad 9.7 inch and a number of mobile phone brands such as Apple iPhone, Samsung and Huawei.
-Google Chrome DevTools and Firefox's responsive design mode were used etensivelly in these tests.
+Google Chrome DevTools and Firefox's responsive design mode were used extensivelly in these tests.
 Media queries were used in this websites design where required to ensure that every aspect responded as desired with regard to image rendering, layout, positioning etc. All responsiveness testing passed successfully.

 ### Browser Compatability: